Understanding Stamp Duty and Registration Charges in Tamil Nadu

 Purchasing a property involves a series of legal and financial formalities.
 One of the most important aspects of these formalities is the payment of stamp duty and registration charges.
 In Tamil Nadu, these charges are levied to complete the transaction and secure legal ownership of the property.
 Wondering what the stamp duty and registration charges in Tamil Nadu are?
 Here is a guide for you to prepare for and complete the process easily.

-Stamp Duty and Registration Charges in Tamil Nadu
+What is Stamp Duty in Tamil Nadu?

 Stamp duty is a tax paid to the state government when you purchase a property.
 It is proof of ownership and legally validates the transaction.
 Registration charges, on the other hand, are fees collected to officially record the ownership transfer in the government’s property records.